Planning on Retiring in Texas? Here’s Your 2025 Guide to Shining in the Lone Star State

 1. DeCordova, TX

-- Average home value: $368,300
+- Average home value: $384,500

 - Great for: Housing, cost of living, weather, health and fitness options

 DeCordova is one of the best small towns in Texas to retire.
-In fact, residents think it’s one of the best kept secrets in the state.
+In fact, residents think it’s one of the best-kept secrets in the state.
 It’s a safe, gated community located right on Lake Granbury and is only 45 miles from Dallas-Fort Worth.
-That means you’ll get the best of both worlds: a small community to live in with easy access to dining, attractions, and entertainment in the big city.
+That means you’ll get the best of both worlds: A small community to live in with easy access to dining, attractions, and entertainment in the big city.

 2. Bullard, TX

-- Average home value: $361,400
+- Average home value: $378,000

 - Great for: Cost of living, safety, housing

 Located in the east-central part of the state, you’ll love the neighborly and outgoing community that surrounds you in Bullard.
-You can enjoy small-town fun like decorating the town Christmas tree, going to farmer’s markets, or watching the fireworks on the 4th of July.
+You can enjoy small-town fun like decorating the town Christmas tree, going to farmers’ markets, or watching the fireworks on the 4th of July.

-Bullard is close to larger cities like Tyler, and you have easy access to Lake Palestine and all the outdoor fun available there — especially if you like fishing!
+Bullard is close to larger cities like Tyler, and you have easy access to Lake Palestine and all the outdoor fun available there, especially if you like fishing!
 Don’t feel like you have to compete in the local bass tournament to have a good time, though.
 Lots of folks just love all the boating, camping, and walking options this man-made reservoir offers.

 You can also enjoy a round or two of golf at the Eagle’s Bluff Country Club.
 And when the grandkids visit, you can take them to the nearby Caldwell Zoo.
-When you’re done, make sure to visit Hondo and Shortys for burgers or Milano’s Pizza for a slice.
+When you’re done, make sure to visit Hondo and Shorty’s for burgers or Milano’s Pizza for a slice.

 3. Barton Creek, TX

-- Average rent (one-bedroom): $1,900
+- Average rent (one-bedroom): $2,425

-- Average home value: $2.1M
+- Average home value: $2.2M

 - Great for: Health and fitness, outdoor activities

+Wanting to retire near Austin?
+Then you should consider Barton Creek.
+It’s a mere 30-minute drive from the big city.
 In Barton Creek, there’s always time for a golf game at the Westlake Country Club, or you can go hiking or bird watching in the Barton Creek Habitat Preserve.

 And, of course, when you want to make that short drive to Austin, you’ll have access to world-class entertainment options like: